attogram/ollama-bash-toolshed/tools/README.md

 }
 ```

-In bash, to parse the parameters in the json block:
+In bash, to parse the parameters in the JSON block:
 ```bash
 # get the command line arguments
 arguments="$@"